bartman/cpp-rust-pres-2025/main.typ

     ```
   ])

-  This makes Jason Turner unhappy.
+  Jason Turner is not a fan of implicit conversions.
   #image("images/implicit-evil.png", width: 100%)

   #colbreak()